a5kin/genart/studies/making_of/arcs_of_verona/README.md

 If you've read my Concept, you already know that I'm using 500 lines of code limit for a single generative study.
 At this point, I've already used about 400 lines (comments included) without breaking Python code style too much.
-So, let keep the rest of scene's details as much simple as possible, to fit in another 100 lines of code.
+So, let keep the rest of the scene's details as simple as possible, to fit in another 100 lines of code.

-Lamps were the only part of composition that was missing at that point.
+Lamps were the only part of the composition that was missing at that point.
 To keep it simple, I generated them in a manner of wireframe, dark in color.

-1. Lamp's mount: a little triangle, then a long vertical rectangle, filled with solid color.
+1. Lamp's mount: a little triangle, then a long vertical rectangle, filled with a solid color.
-2. Lamp's top: a half-circle, filled with solid color.
+2. Lamp's top: a half-circle, filled with a solid color.
-3. Lamp's body: rectangle filled with vertical gradient from opaque dark to semi-transparent white, to emulate a 'glass'.
-The gradient pattern is periodic, that creates vertical black stripes simulating a wireframe.
+3. Lamp's body: rectangle filled with a vertical gradient from opaque dark to semi-transparent white, to emulate a 'glass'.
+The gradient pattern is periodic, which creates vertical black stripes simulating a wireframe.
-4. Lamp's bottom: upside down triangle, filled with a solid color.
+4. Lamp's bottom: upside-down triangle, filled with a solid color.

-Then I added simple light effect for a lamp.
-It is a circle filled with radial gradient, from full opaque version of arc's main color, to fully transparent.
+Then I added a simple light effect for a lamp.
+It is a circle filled with a radial gradient, from the fully opaque version of the arc's main color, to fully transparent.
 It's drawing before a semi-transparent wireframe, creating the effect of light under the glass.

-Each lamp's position, proportions and colors are calculating from the same properties of each arc.
+Each lamp's position, proportions, and colors are calculating from the same properties of each arc.
 So, they are naturally fit the common perspective and coloring.
 Another iteration in parameters fine-tuning, and let consider it's done.